-The use of tobacco and e-Cigarette/vaping devices is prohibited on College property at all times.
+The use of tobacco and use of e-Cigarette/vaping devices is prohibited on College property at all times.
 This prohibition includes indoors, outdoors, inside College vehicles and/or personal vehicles while on College property.
-This policy applies to employees, students, and visitors.
-The possession of e-cigarette/vaping devices or accessories is prohibited inside all residential facilities.
+This policy applies to employees, students and visitors.
+The possession of e-Cigarette/vaping devices is prohibited inside all residential facilities.

-For more information and to view the full NDSCS Alcohol and Other Drug Policy, visit ndscs.edu/Alcoholinfo.
+For more information and to view the full NDSCS Alcohol and Other Drug Policy, visit www.NDSCS.edu/Alcoholinfo.